 Main Subheading

 Mathematics multiple-choice questions are designed to evaluate a student's comprehension of mathematical concepts, problem-solving skills, and ability to apply learned principles.
-Unlike open-ended problems that require a detailed step-by-step solution, MCQs present a question or problem followed by a limited number of answer choices, typically four or five.
+That said, unlike open-ended problems that require a detailed step-by-step solution, MCQs present a question or problem followed by a limited number of answer choices, typically four or five.
 The student's task is to select the single best answer from the options provided.
 This format allows for efficient and objective scoring, making it a popular choice for large-scale assessments.

 Comprehensive Overview